 Website Domains and Email Hosting

-If you intend to send more than 100,000 email messages through marketing campaigns within a 30-day period, you must set up a campaign domain.
-Similarly, if you intend to send out more than 10,000 email messages in any single campaign event (blast) you must also set up a campaign domain.
-You can use your own domain name for your email campaigns.
+If you're planning to send more than 100,000 marketing emails in 30 days, you need to set up a campaign domain.
+Similarly, if you're sending more than 10,000 emails in one campaign, you'll also need a campaign domain.
+You can use your own domain for your email campaigns.

-To set up a domain for your email campaign, you must configure Domain Name System (DNS) settings to point your domain name at NetSuite website hosting servers.
-In most cases, your domain provider can redirect your domain name using a CNAME record (Canonical Name record).
-This approach designates your domain name as an alias of the NetSuite hosting domains assigned to your account.
+To set up a domain for your email campaign, you'll need to configure your Domain Name System (DNS) settings to point your domain to NetSuite hosting servers.
+Most of the time, your domain provider can redirect your domain using a CNAME record (Canonical Name record).
+This designates your domain an alias of the NetSuite hosting domains assigned to your account.
 For more information about setting up a CNAME record, see Point Your Domain Name at Your Domain (DNS Settings) and for more information about using a custom domain for email campaigns, read the help topic Campaign Email Domains.

-You may not need a campaign domain as described above but you may need a domain to host company emails.
-As per standard best practice, you should never use your domain for multiple purposes.
-The most common occurrence of this situation is when you are using your root domain to host several services.
+You might not need a campaign domain as described above, but you may need one to host company emails.
+As a best practice, you shouldn't use your domain for multiple purposes.
+The most common example is when you're using your root domain to host several services.
 As an example, the website https://wolfeelectronics.com and the company email jwolfe@wolfeelectronics.com are sharing the same root domain.

 Warning:

-You should not use the same root domain for your website and to setup email campaigns.
-Problems can occur when multiple DNS records are assigned to one root domain name.
+You shouldn't use the same root domain for your website and your email campaigns.
+Problems can occur when you assign multiple DNS records to one root domain.
 For example, if you set up example.com for both shopping and email marketing, you may encounter problems such as email server failures.

 CNAME Flattening (Dynamic A Record)

-CNAME flattening (also known as a dynamic A record or ANAME record) is a kind of DNS construct that permits CNAME records on the root domain.
-In DNS, CNAME records point one domain to another (redirection).
-This requires that no other records are present in the domain's DNS.
-Root domains almost always contain more than one DNS record.
-Therefore, the CNAME record cannot be used.
-This is where CNAME flattening comes in.
+CNAME flattening (sometimes called a dynamic A record or ANAME record) lets you use CNAME records on the root domain.
+In DNS, CNAME records point one domain to another, basically acting as a redirect.
+This means you can't have any other records in the domain's DNS.
+Root domains almost always have more than one DNS record, so you can't use a CNAME record there.
+That's where CNAME flattening comes in.

-CNAME flattening is usually provided as a feature by some DNS providers and the way to it is set up varies from provider to provider.
-CNAME flattening dynamically resolves the domain name to the IP address and then uses that IP address as an A record instead of the CNAME.
-The advantage of using the A record is that it can co-exist with different DNS records, so there are no conflicts in DNS resolutions.
+Some DNS providers offer CNAME flattening as a feature, and how you set it up depends on your provider.
+CNAME flattening dynamically resolves the domain to its IP address and uses that IP as an A record instead of a CNAME.
+The advantage of using an A record is that it can exist alongside other DNS records, so you won't have conflicts.

 How to Set Up CNAME Flattening